jee4nc/jee4nc/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working in Tejesoft SPA;
+- 👨🏽‍💻 I’m currently working in MegaTime;
 - 🌱 I’m currently learning Odoo and ExpressJS;
 - 🐧 I'm love and use Linux and Open Source;
 - 💬 Ask me about anything, I am happy to help;